 In the event that the class does not contain any policies with expiry dates ten or more years into the future, the sufficiency test based on the present value over the future life of the contracts shall be the only test required.

-In order to choose the proper set of mortality rates within the 2001 CSO Preferred Class Structure Mortality Table and to develop the preferred class certification, the following considerations shall be made:
+In order to choose the proper set of mortality rates within the Applicable CSO Preferred Class Structure Mortality Table and to develop the preferred class certification, the following considerations shall be made:

 A. Creation of Classes